-- Manage Inventory Objects Through Inventory Drives on page 59 - You can use the vSphere PowerCLI Inventory Provider to browse, modify, and remove inventory objects from inventory drives. - Browse the Default Datastore Drives on page 60
+Manage Inventory Objects Through Inventory Drives

+You can use the PowerCLI Inventory Provider to browse, modify, and remove inventory objects from inventory drives.

+Browse the Default Datastore Drives

-You can use the vSphere PowerCLI Datastore Provider to browse the default datastore drives: vmstore and vmstores.
+You can use the PowerCLI Datastore Provider to browse the default datastore drives: vmstore and vmstores.

+Create a New Custom Datastore Drive

+You can use the PowerCLI Datastore Provider to create custom datastore drives.

+Manage Datastores Through Datastore Drives

+You can use the PowerCLI Datastore Provider to browse datastores from datastore drives.

+Modify the Timeout Setting for Web Tasks

+To avoid unexpected timeouts, you can run Set-PowerCLIConfiguration to modify the PowerCLI settings for long-running Web tasks.

+Using Tags

-- Create a New Custom Datastore Drive on page 60 - You can use the vSphere PowerCLI Datastore Provider to create custom datastore drives. - Manage Datastores Through Datastore Drives on page 60 - You can use the vSphere PowerCLI Datastore Provider to browse datastores from datastore drives. - Modify the Timeout Setting for Web Tasks on page 61 - To avoid unexpected timeout, you can use Set-PowerCLIConfiguration to modify the vSphere PowerCLI settings for long-running Web tasks. - Using Tags on page 62 - You can assign tags to different types of objects, such as virtual machines, resource pools, datastores, and vSphere distributed switches.
-You can use tags to retrieve a specific group of objects. - Network Management with vSphere Distributed Switches on page 65 - The cmdlets provided in the VMware.VimAutomation.VDS snap-in let you manage networking with vSphere distributed switches and port groups.
+You can assign tags to different types of objects, such as virtual machines, resource pools, datastores, and vSphere distributed switches.
+You can use tags to retrieve a specific group of objects.

+Network Management with vSphere Distributed Switches

+The cmdlets provided in the VMware.VimAutomation.VDS module let you manage networking with vSphere distributed switches and port groups.

+Create a Virtual Machine from a Content Library Item

+You can deploy a virtual machine from a content library template.

+• Create a vApp from a Content Library Item

+You can deploy a vApp from a content library template.

+Create a New VM-VM DRS Rule

+You can create a VM-VM DRS affinity rule within a cluster.

+Create a New VM-VMHost DRS Rule

+You can create a VM-VMHost DRS rule within a cluster after creating a VM DRS cluster group and a VMHost DRS cluster group.

-Connect to a vCenter Server System
+Connect to a vCenter ServerSystem

-To run vSphere PowerCLI cmdlets on vSphere and perform administration or monitoring tasks, you must establish a connection to an ESX/ESXi instance or a vCenter Server system.
+To run PowerCLI cmdlets on vSphere and perform administration or monitoring tasks, you must establish a connection to an ESXi host or a vCenter Server system.

 You can have more than one connection to the same server.
-For more information, see "Managing Default Server Connections," on page 18.
+For more information, see Managing Default Server Connections.

 If your login credentials contain non-alphanumeric characters, you might need to escape them.
-For more information, see "Providing Login Credentials," on page 17.
+For more information, see Providing Login Credentials.

-If you use a proxy server for the connection, verify that it is configured properly, so that the connection is kept alive long enough for tasks to complete running.
+If you use a proxy server for the connection, verify that it is configured properly, so that the connection is kept alive long enough for tasks to finish.